Frequently asked questions

 No. Late applications will not be accepted.

-Grassroots Grants are annual.
+Grassroots Grants is an annual program.
 If you are unable to get your project idea together in time, there’s always next round.

 It’s a great idea to use the time in between the rounds to plan your project ideas and get approvals started.

-On the Green Adelaide website there are several helpful resources/information available, including:
+The Green Adelaide website has a great deal of helpful resources/information available, including:

 Other helpful resources/information: